Building a Round or Curved Deck

-You will need to use a series of angled dropped beams, posts, and footings to support cantilevered joists that will extend across the curved or round section of arc.
+In order to build a curved deck, you use a series of angled dropped beams, posts and footings to support cantilevered joists that will extend across the curved or round section of the arc.
 Joists are usually allowed to cantilever a beam by 2' without hiring an engineer.
 You can run the ends of the joists wild past the beam because you will be cutting them back all at once.
-Next lay out and mark the radius across the ends of your joists.
-You can use a compass stick.
-Use your plan to locate the pivot position and fix your compass to the center of the deck.
-Arc the compass across the front ends of the joists to mark the radius cut with a construction pencil.
-Cut the joists to the proper lengths and prepare your front rim board to cover the ends of the joists against the curved section of deck.

 The rim board can be bent using kerfed cuts.
 This involves scoring the 2x material with a circular saw to allow it to bend across the radius.
 Or you can use 1/2" plywood in layers built up to 1.5" thickness.

-To finish a curved deck you will need to install blocking along the curved ends of the deck to support the decking.
-Composite decking is flexible enough to be bent across curved sections of deck.
+Composite decking is flexible enough to be bent across curved sections of the deck.
 If the decking is hot it will be even easier to bend into the desired shapes.
 Fascia board is flexible and can be installed over the rim board to clean up the edges.
-Some composite and metal railing companies offer curved railing that can be custom ordered to match your decks radius.
+Some composite and metal railing companies offer curved railing that can be custom ordered to match your deck's radius.

 Visit our gallery for ideas.
 Curved Deck Pictures Here or download a free Curved Deck Plan Here